bradsec/vim/README.md

-Ctrl+y          move screen up one line (without moving cursor) Ctrl+o          move backward through the jump history Ctrl+i          move forward through the jump history H               move to the top of the screen
+Ctrl+y          move screen up one line (without moving cursor) Ctrl+o          move backward through the jump history Ctrl+i          move forward through the jump history
-M               move to the middle of the screen
-L               move to the bottom of the screen
 ```
 ### Search and Replace
 #### Search